Setting Time Shifts

 Right-clicking any message in the Analysis Grid viewer and selecting the Shift Time… item in the context menu that appears.

-After you open the Shift Time dialog, you can apply a time shift that changes the Time Stamp values for a set of messages by configuring a time shift with the Shift Time dialog controls and then clicking the Apply button.
+After you open the Shift Time dialog shown in the figure below, you can apply a time shift that changes the Time Stamp values for a set of messages by configuring a time shift with the Shift Time dialog controls and then clicking the Apply button.
+In the figure below, a 3-hour time shift is being added to a data source to account for a time zone difference.

 There are two different contexts in which you can open the Shift Time dialog, as follows: